 The steps in finding the orthologs automatically performed by PersephoneShell are:

-• create a query with all proteins from the first map set.
+• create a query file with all proteins from the first map set.
 They can be extracted from the BLAST index files or from the database.
 The program will try to see if there are multiple candidate tracks with genes that can be translated into proteins, and if there is no ambiguity, the process will commence without asking additional questions.
-If there is a choice of the tracks, they will be listed, and the program will wait when the user makes the proper track selection.
+If there is a choice of the tracks, they will be listed, and the program will wait until the user makes the proper track selection.

 • run the OrthologFinder (BLASTP or DIAMOND) vs. the second map set and store the result into a temporary *.blastp file (or *.diamond).